 Speaking of compost, I have the most adorable rooster compost container on the kitchen counter.
 We have two different compost barrels in our backyard and we rotate them every year.
 We were using a large old coffee container as a counter top compost pail, but I got this rooster as a gift for Christmas a couple years ago and I love it (it matches my rooster themed kitchen!).
 If you're thinking of composting, even on a small scale, I recommend getting a counter top compost pail.
 It's less trips to the big bin and easy for collecting little scraps throughout the day.
 Plus, you can get them with filters which eliminate any odors that might cause problems.

-With a toddler in the house, we have lots of little messes to clean up and no where is as messy as the dinner table.
-To eliminate using a lot of baby wipes or the dishrag to clean Phee up after a meal, I cut up a bunch of Doug's old white t-shirts to make little cleaning cloths.
-I keep them in a jar on the kitchen counter and when she's finished eating, we grab a rag, wet it and wash her hands and face.
+When Phee was younger, we had lots of little messes to clean up and no where was as messy as the dinner table.
+To eliminate using a lot of baby wipes or the dishrag to clean Phee up after a meal, I cut up a bunch of old white t-shirts to make little cleaning cloths.
+I kept them in a jar on the kitchen counter and could just grab and wet one as needed to clean Phee up.
 A simple solution using things we already had on hand.

-There are so many other things I could add, like making your own cleaners, but these really are my favorite solutions to some of our challenges to green our house.
+There are so many other things I could add, like making your own cleaners, but these really are my favorite solutions to some of our challenges in achieving a greener house.
 I'm sure you've got lots of different things you use or do around your house.
 What items have you found that really help green your cleaning and your house?

 Some links are Amazon affiliate links.

 Linked up at Just Us Four, The Grant Life, Nancherrow, Bloom Designs, Nessa Makes, Heather's French Press, The Recipe Critic, Yesterfood.